 This is a favorite piece for concert goers everywhere, and it is my wife's favorite piece of all.
 So, this is for you Sheralyn!

-Everyone please turn up the volume [especially needed with the pianissimo opening by the snare drum] and enjoy.
+Everyone please turn up the volume [especially needed with the pianissimo opening by the snare drum], play in full screen and enjoy.

 Maurice Ravel: Bolero: